BZoennchen/supercollider-book/_build/html/_sources/chapters/supercollider/ecosystem.md

 + ...

 In that case, we can develop our synths using ``sclang`` and run them on the server **scsynth**, but we control them by these systems.
-If we are only interested in using existing synth and samples, we can do so without relying on [SuperCollider (SC)](https://supercollider.github.io/).
+If we are only interested in using existing synths and samples, we can do so without relying on [SuperCollider (SC)](https://supercollider.github.io/).

 Of course, deciding between [Sonic Pi](https://sonic-pi.net/), [TidalCycle](https://tidalcycles.org/), [FoxDot](https://foxdot.org/), and plain [SuperCollider (SC)](https://supercollider.github.io/) comes down to personal preference and goals.
+The ``sclang`` is rather *close to the metal*.
+It offers a lot of control but might be less productive if you want to get things done quickly.
 Each platform targets different objectives and has various advantages as well as disadvantages.
 In my opinion, [SuperCollider (SC)](https://supercollider.github.io/) is the most powerful one but can be less intuitive and flexible, especially for the live coding experience.
 I encourage readers interested in live coding to check them all out!

 (sec-audio-sever)=